๐Ÿ›ก๏ธ Last call: Sign up for AMEX My Travel Insurance and get Accor Plus, Samsonite luggage, Grab vouchers and bonus miles.

 • 2,800 United MileagePlus miles

-At the risk of stating the obvious, 1 KrisFlyer mile is not worth the same as 1 Asia Miles is not worth the same as 1 Qatar Avios etc etc. Think of them as different currencies, each with their own rules, redemption partners, and award pricing.
+At the risk of stating the obvious, 1 KrisFlyer mile is not the same as 1 Asia Mile, and 1 Asia Mile is not the same as 1 Qatar Avios etc. etc. Think of them as different currencies, each with their own rules, redemption partners, and award pricing.

 For example, suppose I want to fly from Singapore to Bangkok in Business Class on Singapore Airlines.
 I could redeem this flight through: